chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

    gpio-519 (                    |int                 ) in  lo IRQ
    ...

-The GPIO line is calculated as following:
+The GPIO line is calculated as follows:

 .. code-block::